 In May 2020, Google updated its policy and announced that in the future, the “page experience of users” will impact the site’s ranking.
 The page experience consists of different things which the main part is the website’s load speed.
-If the website is slow, then there’s a high chance it will not rank high on search engine ranking results.
+If the website is slow, there’s a high chance it will not rank high on search engine results.

 That’s why I have come up with this topic.
 Many individuals and business owners use Elementor to design their websites and face Elementor loading problems.

-As we are also using this fastest page builder for this blog, WPGlossy, this article will answer questions like “why is my Elementor site so slow” or “how to speed up the Elementor website.”
+As we are also using this fastest page builder for this blog, WPGlossy, this article will answer questions like “Why is my Elementor site so slow” or “How to speed up the Elementor website.”

 Why Is My Elementor Site So Slow?

-Several issues like the hosting problems, using large images, server errors, and many other issues are the reason behind this slow website annoyance.
+Several issues like hosting problems, using large images, server errors, and many other issues are the reason behind this slow website annoyance.
 Below, you will find the main problems that cause the issue and the effective ways to speed up the Elementor site.

 9 Effective Ways To Speed Up Elementor Site